 - User content (genetic raw data, testimonials, comments, etc.)

 After receiving the Gene Nutrition report, we found it difficult to delete our uploaded data.
 Other sites make it easy with automatic deletion.

 User DNA raw data files are not automatically deleted.
-Users must delete raw information themselves.
-In order to delete personal information, users must send an email to the Xcode Life.
+Instead, users must delete raw information themselves.
+To remove personal information, users must send an email to the Xcode Life.

 Xcode Life in the News

-- Not transparent about the science behind the results, in particular which genetic variants were analyzed.
+- Not transparent about the science behind the results, particularly which genetic variants were analyzed

-We finish our Xcode Life review by comparing it to Nebula Genomics and other DNA analysis services.
 Nebula Genomics stands out compared to other genomic health reporting services.
-We prioritize privacy above all else, use the most advanced testing technology and offer the most comprehensive reporting.
+We prioritize privacy above all else, use the most advanced testing technology, and offer comprehensive reporting.

 Your Privacy is central